AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Data-Management/Prompts.md

 # Prompts

-Version V10 added MCP support.
-We hope to provide users with more customization capabilities and better leverage LLM's ability to generate more reliable code.
+Version 10.0 added MCP support.
+We aim to provide users with greater customization capabilities and better leverage LLM's ability to generate reliable code.

-When customizing tools, we need to use prompts to guide the LLM to generate code.
+When customizing tools, prompts are used to guide the LLM in generating code.

 ## Viewing Prompts